Wizkiller96/WizBot/docs/bce-guide.md

 ## WaifuGiftMultiplier

-The multiplier applied to the gift price before it's added to the waifu's value.
-For example, if a waifu is worth 100 currency, and you give her a gift which is worth 10 currency, her new value will be `(10 * WaifuGiftMultiplier) + 100`. **Default is 1**
+The multiplier applied to the price of waifu gifts, making them more or less expensive.. **Default is 1**

 ## MinimumTriviaWinReq